 Scammers are always trying to con victims out of their information and money.
 They are, unfortunately, often successful.
 Scammers are expert impersonators, using sophisticated technology and their best acting skills to convince you they represent a business,

 institution, or government agency you may trust.
-They also tend to prey on the most susceptible victims, including those who are down on their luck or are exceptionally trusting.
+They also tend to prey on the most susceptible victims, including those down on their luck or exceptionally trusting.

-Here at Merck Sharp & Dohme FCU, our biggest priority is your financial wellness, and that includes keeping you and your money safe.
+At Merck Sharp & Dohme FCU, our biggest priority is your financial wellness, including keeping you and your money safe.
 To help you achieve it, we’ve put together this guide to recognize the signs of fraud and protect yourself from

-While the details surrounding the way, a scam plays out can vary greatly, most follow a similar theme.
+While the details surrounding how a scam plays out vary greatly, most follow a similar theme.
 They try to get victims to share personal information or to pay for a service or product that doesn’t exist.

 They insist on a specific method of payment.
-If an online seller or service provider will only accept payment through a wire transfer or a prepaid debit card, you’re likely looking at a scam.
+If an online seller or service provider only accepts payment through a wire transfer or a prepaid debit card, you’re likely looking at a scam.

 MSDFCU will never call asking for your account number, PIN, debit or credit card number (including the 3-digit code on the back), or any other personally-identifying information.
 If anyone contacts you purporting to be from a financial institution or another agency and asks for personal information, money, or gift cards, please be cautious.
 Please note: MSDFCU may send texts and emails to the phone number or email address on record to verify identification before accessing your accounts.

 You can stay on top of your money 24/7 by monitoring accounts by setting up Alerts.
-Alerts will notify you of account transactions such as deposits and withdrawals, as well as security information such as changes to your email address or phone number.
+Alerts will notify you of account transactions, such as deposits and withdrawals, and security information, such as changes to your email address or phone number.

-You can choose to receive Alerts via email, text, or real-time push notification.
-To get the most out of Alerts, go to online banking and make sure your email and mobile phone numbers are current.
+You can receive Alerts via email, text, or real-time push notification.
+To get the most out of Alerts, use online banking to ensure your email and mobile phone numbers are current.
 Next, review available options and set up your Alerts

 at (215) 996-3700.